KulikDM/pythresh/docs/api_cc.rst

  API CheatSheet
 ################

-The following APIs are applicable for all detector models for easy use.
+The following APIs are applicable for all detector models for ease of use.

 -  :func:`pythresh.thresholds.base.BaseThresholder.eval`: Outlier/inlier
    evaluation process for decision scores.